Thank you to Lenka Cathersides for the following research.

-In March 1915, he married Maud Emily Salmons, by Licence, at St Anne´s Church in Bagshot.
+In March 1915, he married Maud Emily Salmons at St Anne´s Church in Bagshot.
 At the time of the marriage, Charles was a Corporal in the Royal Berkshire Regiment and living at Ling Cottage, Lightwater, Bagshot.
-At the time of the marriage, Maud Emily Salmons lived at 39 Hart Road, Dorking.
-Charles ‘s sister, Helen Childs, was the couple´s witness.
+At the time of the marriage, Maud lived at 39 Hart Road, Dorking.
+Charles’ sister, Helen Childs, was the couple’s witness.

-Charles Henry and Maud Emily had 2 children: Charles William Childs born in 1916 and Elizabeth Maud Childs born in 1918, both in the Registration District of Dorking, Surrey.
+Charles and Maud Emily had two children: Charles born in 1916 and Elizabeth born in 1918, both in Dorking.

 Charles Henry Childs was killed in action on 2nd December 1917 in Belgium.
 His body was never found.
 His daughter Elizabeth Maud was born after his death.

-By the time of his death Charles was a Sergeant of the 2nd Battalion, Princess Charlotte of Wales´s (Royal Berkshire) Regiment.
+By the time of his death Charles was a Sergeant of the 2nd Battalion, Princess Charlotte of Wales’ (Royal Berkshire) Regiment.
 He is commemorated on the Tyne Cot Memorial to the Missing, Zonnebeke, Ypres in Belgium on Panel 105 to 106 and 162.

 Charles left to his wife Maud £4, 2d on the 8th of April 1918, £4, 9s and 4d on the 11th of May 1918 and a further £22 on the 2nd of February 1920 in Soldier´s Effects.

 Charles received the British War and Victory Medals and the 1914 Star.